Preventing, addressing, and working towards reducing chronic homelessness.

 From a harm-reduction, trauma-informed framework, we endeavor to provide the indigenous population with low barrier access to a Social Worker, Peer support, and cultural supports.
 These supports will enhance our capabilities to advocate and connect indigenous people to the appropriate resources.
 Further, we will be able to provide harm reduction supplies and education delivered by peers and properly trained professionals.
 We will also be able to create stronger working relationships while collaborating with other organizations.

-Tillicum Lelum – Young Mom’s House, Housing Navigator
+Tillicum Lelum – Young Mom’s House & Housing Navigator

 Staff will provide individualized support helping Indigenous young mom clients develop a plan to address barriers in maintaining and sustaining permanent housing.